 Geographic Tongue is Benign and Harmless

 Geographic Tongue is the layman’s term for benign migratory glossitis.
-The dorsal surface, or top side, of the tongue is covered with tiny finger-like papillae.
-These sometimes are lost and grow back, usually within several months, and appear to have changing “geography,” therefore the nickname of geographic tongue.
+Tiny finger-like papillae cover the dorsal surface, or top side, of the tongue.
+These sometimes disappear and grow back, usually within several months.
+They appear to have changing “geography,” therefore the nickname of geographic tongue.
+They actually move around on the tongue to different places.
+Where they are last were seen returns to normal.
 This condition is harmless, does not lead to other diseases, such as cancer, and is rarely symptomatic.
-The area(s) that are denuded of their papillae are slightly red and a very small few may have a burning sensation, usually in the presence of acidic foods, toothpaste, or even the whitening gel used to whiten teeth.
+The area(s) that are denuded of their papillae are slightly red and a very small few may have a burning sensation.
+The sensation usually occurs in the presence of acidic foods, toothpaste, or even the whitening gel used to whiten teeth.

-Less than 5% (more like 2-3%) of the population, usually women over 40 years of age, develop geographic tongue which sometimes may possibly be associated with hormonal imbalance such as low thyroid.
+Less than 5% (more like 2-3%) of the population, usually women over 40 years of age, develop geographic tongue.
+This may sometimes be possibly associated with hormonal imbalance such as low thyroid.
 No one knows for sure.
-If there is rare discomfort, the recommended treatment is the use of NSAID’s (Non-Steroidal Anti-Inflammatory Drugs) such as Motrin, Ibuprophen, Aleve, and the like.
+If there is rare discomfort, the recommended treatment is the use of NSAID’s (Non-Steroidal Anti-Inflammatory Drugs) such as Motrin, Ibuprofen, Aleve, and the like.
 The condition is usually self-limiting but may recur from time to time.

 It is important to remember that this condition is harmless and non-contagious, although it is usually frightening to the patient when they first notice it.